Mutual fund cut-off time

 Although you can invest in a mutual fund (MF) on any business day of the year, you may not always get the same day's net asset value (NAV).
-Depending on what time you submit your application, you will be alloted the appropriate day's NAV.
-And this could be the NAV of the same day, previous day or the next day.
+Depending on what time you submit your application, you will be allotted the appropriate day's NAV.
+Now this could be the NAV of the same day, the previous day or the next day.
 There are separate rules for liquid funds and equity or debt funds.
 Here is a look at what the cut-off timings are.

 Equity and Debt Funds

 For equity and debt funds, the cut-off time is 3pm.
 If you submit your application form before 3pm, you get the same day's NAV.
-If you submit later than this, you will get the next day's NAV.
-However, do keep in mind that these rules apply for applications below R2 lakh.
-If you wish to invest R2 lakh or more, you need to ensure that your money is there in the fund house's account before the cut-off time.
-If it has not been transferred, the cut-off timing rules will be applicable according to the time when your amount gets deposited.
+If you submit later than this, you get the next day's NAV.
+Keep in mind though that these rules apply for applications below Rs 2 lakh.
+If you wish to invest Rs 2 lakh or more, you need to ensure that your money is in the fund house's account before the cut-off time, or else the time when your money is deposited will be considered when applying the cut-off timing rules.

 What should you do?

-It's good to know cut-off timings, but there is no need to be unduly worried if you miss the day's deadline.
-It matters in a liquid fund, or if it's a large amount and you need to either deposit or redeem on a particular day.
-In general, MFs are meant for the long run, so a day here or there won't make much difference in the long run.
+It is good to know the cut-off timings of mutual funds, but there is no need to be unduly worried if you miss the day's deadline.
+It matters in the case of a liquid fund, or if it is a large amount and you need to either deposit or redeem the amount on a particular day.
+But by and large mutual funds are meant for the long run, so a day here or there won't make much of a difference in the long run.